pasiunaite/lvis_to_dem/README.md

 ```
 python3 flight_2_dem.py --res 10
 ```
 The script processes a single LVIS flight line into a DEM.
 The script also has a cmd parser to change the resolution and the flight line file.
-It first denoises the waveforms and identifies ground elevations by finding the center of mass of each waveform (see illustration below).
-It then uses the identified elevations to convert the point data to a raster.
+It first **denoises the waveforms and identifies ground elevations** by finding the center of mass of each waveform (see illustration below).
+It then uses the identified elevations to **convert the point data to a raster**.
 The value of each pixel is taken as a mean of all points that fall within the pixel.
-The resulting file is then writte to disc as a GeoTiff.
+The resulting file is then saved as a GeoTIFF.

 <p align="center">
 <img src="https://github.com/edinburgh-university-OOSA/oosa-final-assignment-pasiunaite/blob/master/media/signal.png" width="40%" height="40%" alt="alt text">